albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 **Combat:**
 - Attack order is determined by an attack speed attribute.
 If two values are equal, randomise attack order.
+- Character doesn't need a weapon to fight.

 **Enemies:**
 - Some users want to see the battle and support radius, more experienced users may not.